SparkPlugCapital/voltron-translate/README.md

 Add the appropriate attributes to your strong params, so on, so on...

+## Caching

+This gem relies on being able to cache translations for quicker lookup.
+While not a requirement, some sort of cache mechanism is highly recommended as you will notice a difference in page load time.
+Using [redis-rails](https://github.com/redis-store/redis-rails) or something similar is the most preferred method of caching, but even [FileStore](http://guides.rubyonrails.org/caching_with_rails.html#activesupport-cache-filestore) is better than nothing.

 ## Note

 Setting `Voltron.config.translate.enabled` to `false` will never break any `__()` call, it simply causes it to ignore the locale argument (if specified) and return the interpolated string using the latter arguments (again, if any)